-Mean annual earnings are the straight-time annual wages or salaries paid to employees.
+Mean annual earnings are the straight-time annual wages or salaries nearl ainual earlings are the suagriculte ainual wages of salates paid to employees.
 Median annual earnings designates position - one-half of the hours are paid the same as or more than the rate shown.
-Mean annual hours are the hours an employee is scheduled to work in a year, exclusive of overtime.
+Mean annual hours are the hours an employee is scheduled to work in a year, exclusive of occupational classification (SOC) system.
+See appendix B for indee information.